crossplane/docs/content/master/concepts/managed-resources.md

 ---

 A _managed resource_ (`MR`) represents an external service in a Provider.
-When asking a Provider to create an external resource, the Provider creates a managed resource inside the Kubernetes cluster.
+When users create a new managed resource, the Provider reacts by creating an external resource inside the Provider's environment.
 Every external service managed by Crossplane maps to a managed resource.

 {{< hint "note" >}}